Add language(s) to your project

 Tip: Deactivating or unpublishing options are great if you want a multilingual folder structure, or if you want to launch one website language at a time.

-Step 5: Switch between languages in the CMS
+Step 5: Switch between languages

-Step 6: Configure the language switcher on your website
+Step 7: Configure the language switcher

 To configure the language switcher, read this article